FOREX-Euro rebound stalls, focus shifts to EU summit

 As the euro recovers from lows, the dollar’s index against a basket of currencies stepped back from a four-month peak hit on Friday.

-Against the yen, the dollar was slightly firmer at 79.46 yen , off three-month low of 79.002 hit on Friday, with traders focusing on the Bank of Japan’s two-day policy meeting starting on Tuesday.
+Against the yen, the dollar moved little at 79.38 yen , off three-month low of 79.002 hit on Friday, with traders focusing on the Bank of Japan’s two-day policy meeting starting on Tuesday.

 Although most market players expect the BOJ to keep its policy on hold after an easing last month, there is some speculation about further easing, raising the possibility the dollar could fall on disappointment if the BOJ stands pat.